jono-rams/surround-to-eac3/README.md

 **A** command-line utility to intelligently find and convert 5.1 surround sound audio tracks in your video files (`.mkv`, `.mp4`) to **the E-AC3 (Dolby Digital Plus) format, while preserving other streams.**

-This tool is perfect for users who want to standardize their media library's audio, ensuring compatibility and high quality for 5.1 channel audio tracks, particularly for English and Japanese languages.
+This tool is perfect for users who want to standardize their media library's audio, ensuring compatibility and high quality for 5.1 channel audio tracks while allowing you to filter by language.

 ## Overview

 `eac3-transcode` automates the often tedious process of inspecting video files, identifying specific audio tracks, and re-encoding them.
 It's designed to be smart about which tracks to process:

-* **Scans Individual Files or Entire Directories:** Process a single video or batch-process an entire folder (including subfolders).
+* **Scans Individual Files or Entire Directories:**

+  * Process a single video or batch-process an entire folder (including subfolders).

-* **Targets Specific Languages:** Focuses on English (`eng`) and Japanese (`jpn`) audio streams.
+* **Targets Specific Languages:**

+  * By default, it processes English (`eng`) and Japanese (`jpn`) audio streams, but this is **fully customizable** via a command-line argument.

 * **Intelligent Transcoding:**

-  * Converts 5.1 channel audio streams (that aren't already `ac3` or `eac3`) to `eac3`.
+  * Converts 5.1 channel audio streams (that aren't already `ac3` or `eac3`) in your target languages to `eac3`.

 * **Smart Copying:**

-  * Copies English or Japanese audio streams that are already in `ac3` or `eac3` format.
+  * Copies target language audio streams that are already in `ac3` or `eac3` format.

-  * Copies English or Japanese audio streams that are not 5.1 channels (e.g., stereo).
+  * Copies target language audio streams that are not 5.1 channels (e.g., stereo).

 * **Stream Preservation:**